 Many successful companies gain market advantage, operational efficiencies, and flexibility via a leaner, focused, and more nimble services organization.
 To achieve the full extent of these benefits, leading companies leverage a Global Business Services (GBS) model.

-GBS models are different than traditional shared services models, as the company must consider how support services will be provided to every site in the enterprise regardless of global location or organizational boundaries.
-Therefore, companies gain even more advantage in end-to-end process efficiency, IT infrastructure, and scale by strategically examining where services can be shared globally, regionally, or are country specific.
-Most GBS models leverage shared services and outsourcing to deliver effective and efficient services to internal customers.
+GBS models leverage shared services and outsourcing to deliver effective and efficient services to internal customers.
 In addition, the best GBS operations rely on optimized end-to-end processes, technology, performance management, and governance to ensure top performance.
-GBS models provide numerous benefits, including additional standardization and control, scalability to support acquisitions, and additional staff capacity in headcount-constrained organizations.
+GBS models provide numerous benefits, including additional standardization and control, scalability to support acquisitions and additional staff capacity in headcount-constrained organizations.

 While many USA-based companies choose to launch GBS headquarters initially in the United States, successful organizations ensure that early shared services operations address enterprise requirements.
 Thus, future expansions can occur without reinventing operations.

-Most likely, a GBS model will require an organization to rethink the locations where it provides support services.
-Companies are finding that transactional activity can be centralized to extend globally, or at least regionally, in low-cost locations.
-Customer-facing interaction is best accomplished regionally or by similar country groupings due to legal, cultural, and language differences.
-Centers of Excellence may evolve anywhere, but the challenge is to efficiently connect these to a central GBS organization.
-A model is depicted in the pyramid below.
+A GBS model will most likely require an organization to rethink the locations where it provides support services.
+Companies are finding that transactional activity can be centralized to extend globally or regionally in low-cost locations.
+Due to legal, cultural, and language differences, customer-facing interaction is best accomplished regionally or by similar country groupings.
+Centers of Excellence may evolve anywhere, but the challenge is to connect these to a central GBS organization more efficiently.
+A Global Business Services example is depicted in the pyramid below.

-A GBS model is more than just a shared services model—it requires corporations to step outside of normal organizational boundaries to create the most effective model for the enterprise.
-To unlock maximum value from your GBS platform, you must evaluate a GBS strategy across multiple support functions and numerous company sites.
-By doing so, the GBS model can help you realize savings, optimize your services delivery, and quickly adapt to changing global market conditions.
+A GBS model is more than just a shared services model that requires corporations to step outside of normal organizational boundaries to create the most effective model for the enterprise.
+You must evaluate a GBS strategy across multiple support functions and numerous company sites to unlock maximum value from your GBS platform.
+By doing so, the GBS model can help you realize savings, optimize your service delivery, and quickly adapt to changing global market conditions.

-To learn more about ScottMadden’s view on GBS, please contact us.
+Contact us and learn more about ScottMadden’s view on GBS Strategy and Modelling.

 Sussex Economic Advisors is now part of ScottMadden.
 We invite you to learn more about our expanded firm.
 Please use the Contact Us form to request additional information.